 These baths were first built in 1550, during the Ottoman rule.
 They were renovated in 2012 but retain many original elements of a Turkish bath such as the core octagonal pool and dome.
 Sadly this octagonal pool was closed when we visited!
 The octagonal pool is open to women only on Tuesdays, to men the rest of the week, and both men and women on the weekend.
 The other swimming pools are always open to both men and women.

 The bath has six therapy pools where the temperatures are between 16-42C, dry and steam sauna chambers including aromatherapy and one swimming pool.
 You can also book treatments such as massages, scrubs, healing drinking and foot care.
-This is also the only spa that offer night hours from 10:00 PM until 4:00 AM on Fridays and Saturdays!!
+This is also the only spa that offers night hours from 10:00 PM until 4:00 AM on Fridays and Saturdays!!

 Upon entering, you are given a choice of 3 packages and we chose the wellness package which cost 4000 HUF each.
 The wellness package includes the rooftop panorama, pools and sauna world.
-We paid using a credit card and kept the receipt as we had read of other people having their credit card details cloned there after using the cash machine.
+We paid using a credit card and kept the receipt as we had read of other people having their credit card details cloned thereafter using the cash machine.

-The pools are family friendly (although the hot thermal pool of 42C is out of bounds for kids).
+The pools are family-friendly (although the hot thermal pool of 42C is out of bounds for kids).
 Staff objected to me using my GoPro in the actual pool but nothing was said about me using it anywhere else.
 The panoramic pool is incredibly busy but well worth it if you can watch the sun setting over the Danube.
 Our favourite pool was the 42C pool which had a strong sulfurous odour but our skin felt amazing for the next week!